Colistimethate Sodium (koe-lis-ti-METH-ate SOE-dee-um)

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are pregnant or breast feeding, or if you have kidney disease, lung disease, or diarrhea.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney or lung disease.

 Possible Side Effects While Using This Medicine:

 Call your doctor right away if you notice any of these side effects:

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

 - Decrease in how much and how often you urinate, or blood in your urine

 - Dizziness, lightheadedness, or tingling or numbness in your hands or feet